qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_ref.rst

   * **links** : Check internal documentation links (@link{...}) for consistency.
   * **types** : Check if documented parameter and return value types are known classes, valid global objects or built-in types
+  * **statistics** : Show a summary of total API items, items with missing or incomplete documentation and the documentation completeness percentage

 * **warnings** : Controls the output of warning messages for API doc errors and omissions.